atalle/sign-up-form-component/README.md

 ### Continued development

-I wrote two functions to show and hide error states: they add or remove the `error` and `hide` classes.
-The error class transforms the input border color, and the hide class shows/hides the error messsage text.
-I would like to continue to refactor this solutiion to make it more consise and easier to read!
+I wrote two functions to show and hide error states by adding or removing the error and hide classes.
+The error class transforms the input border color, and the hide class shows/hides the error message text.
+I would like to continue to refactor this solution to make it more concise and easier to read!

 Additionally, I was not able to figure out how to add the error icon inside the input box, and would love feedback on how to implement that!